 When Ivan, after the decapitation of Berlioz, starts his chase of the strange trio he met at Patriarch’s, Ponds, for some unclear reason he thinks that the strange professor must be at Griboedov’s, home base of MASSOLIT. «To Griboedov's!
 Beyond all doubt, he's there».
 So he runs to the writers’ house in his underwear.
 He tries to explain his unusual dressing to the people present by telling the story of the day, but he got tied up, and transported to doctor Stravinsky’s psychiatric hospital.

-Bulgakov describes a "two-storeyed, cream-coloured house" as Дом Грибоедова or the house of Griboedov at the Ring Boulevard.
+Bulgakov describes a «two-storeyed, cream-coloured house» as Дом Грибоедова [Dom Griboedova] or the House of Griboedov at the Ring Boulevard.
 That's where he situates the Moscow Literary Club MASSOLIT of which Berlioz was the chairman.

 Bulgakov was rather tough in his judgment about this club: «Massolit had settled itself at Griboedov's in the best and cosiest way imaginable.
 Anyone entering Griboedov's first of all became involuntarily acquainted with the announcements of various sports clubs, and with group as well as individual photographs of the members of Massolit, hanging (the photographs) on the walls of the staircase leading to the second floor.»

-The real person giving his name to the house is Alexander Sergeevich Griboedov (1795-1829), author of one of the most famous Russian theatre plays, Woe from Wit.
+The real person giving his name to the house is Alexander Sergeevich Griboedov (1795-1829), author of one of the most famous Russian theatre plays, Горе от ума [Gorye ot uma] or Woe from Wit.
 But the Griboedov house never really existed.
 When following Bulgakov's routemap, we arrive at Tverskoy Boulevard 25.
-There's a house that fits the description: the Herzen house, where Alexander Ivanovich Herzen (1812-1870), another Russian author, was born in 1812.
+There's a house that fits the description: the Дом Герцена [Dom Gertsena] or Herzen house, where Alexander Ivanovich Herzen (1812-1870), another Russian author, was born in 1812.

-In the book he gives no explanation to the abbrevation.
-But it could be the Мастери Социалистической литературы or the Masters for Socialist Literature, by analogy with the Мастери Коммунистической Драмы (MASTKOMDRAM) or the Masters for Communist Drama, an organisation that really existed in the '20's.
+In The Master and Margarita, Bulgakov gives no explanation for the abbrevation MASSOLIT.
+But it probably was the Мастера Социалистической литературы [Mastera Sotsialisticheskoy literatury] or Masters for Socialist Literature, by analogy with the Мастера Коммунистической Драмы (МАСТКОМДРАМ) [Mastera Kommunisticheskoy Dramy (MASTKOMDRAM)] or Masters for Communist Drama, an organisation that really existed in Bulgakov's era.

 Until 1931 there was a writers' restaurant in the Herzen house.
 Vladimir Vladimirovich Mayakovsky (1894-1930) criticized it heavily in his satirical poem Herzen house.
 Since 1930 it is the home of the Maxim Gorki Literary Institute, where aspirant-writers are trained.